 With the telephoto lens on the iPhone, the first six dominoes look out of focus but the seventh looks acceptably in focus.
-Therefore the depth of field near point must be between 12 and 14 inches from the iPhone.
+Therefore, the depth of field near point must be between 12 and 14 inches from the iPhone.
 Let’s say it is 13 inches.

-The far point is more difficult to asses.
+The far point is more difficult to assess.
 However, the green wooden shed is actually a guide.
 The left side (left of the blue strip) is slightly closer to the iPhone than the right edge.
 Looking carefully at the original full-size image the left is sharply in focus but the right of the shed is slightly out of focus.

 I judge that where the shed transitions from in focus to out of focus is about a quarter of the way in from the left side.
 Measuring that distance gives a very approximate far point for the depth of field of about 96 inches.
-So the depth of field is about 83 inches.
+So, the depth of field is about 83 inches.

 From the depth of field chart, the iPhone without a telephoto lens with a focus distance of 24 inches would produce a depth of field of about 112 inches.
-Therefore, using a 2x telephoto lens to increase the effective focal length seems to have made the depth of field a little more shallow.
+Therefore, using a 2x telephoto lens to increase the effective focal length seems to have made the depth of field even more shallow.

 Zoom in for a longer focal length and background blur?

 Just above we attached a telephoto lens because increasing the focal length can produce a shallower depth of field.
 The equivalent of increasing the focal length on a video camcorder is to zoom in.
-So moving the camera further from your subject and zooming-in can help to produce blurry backgrounds.
+So, moving the camera further from your subject and zooming in can help to produce blurry backgrounds.

 Perhaps you can do the same with an iPhone?

 The idea is that you can shoot 4K on an iPhone but output your video as full HD (1080p).
-Therefore you can zoom in and get the extra background blur, without losing the HD video quality.
+Therefore, you can zoom in and get the extra background blur, without losing the HD video quality.